Applications for Masters courses are submitted online and you will be able to track your application at each stage of the process.

 To apply, submit an application using our online application portal.
 You will be able to log in and track the progress of your application at any time.
 There is no application fee.

-If you experience any difficulties, please contact our Admissions Enquiries team on email@example.com
+If you experience any difficulties, please email the Admissions Enquiries team at email@example.com.

 Saving your application